 For communities where space is at a premium, the Foundation installs safe places to play called mini-pitches, often converted tennis courts, at community centers in underserved areas of Central Florida.
-At present, there are mini-pitches at John H. Jackson Neighborhood Center, Dr. I. Sylvester Hankins Park, Engelwood Neighborhood Center, Rock Lake Community Center, Frontline Outreach Center, and the Boys & Girls Club in Pine Hills.
-Plans to extend to other areas begin in 2019.
+At present, there are mini-pitches at John H. Jackson Neighborhood Center, Dr. I. Sylvester Hankins Park, Engelwood Neighborhood Center, Rock Lake Community Center, Frontline Outreach Center, and the Boys & Girls Club in Pine Hills, all in Orange County and Geneva Elementary School in Seminole County.

 FREE SOCCER PROGRAMS

 Children need to be active every day to promote their healthy growth and development.
 Children who establish healthy lifestyle patterns at a young age will carry them, and their benefits, forward for the rest of their lives.
 Physical activity promotes:

 Healthy growth and development

 Better posture and balance

 A stronger heart